pbauerochse/youtrack-worklog-viewer/README.md

 **What reporting options are available?**

 *You can create a report for the current week, previous week, current month and previous month.
 You can also enter your daily work hours to adjust the time format (e.g. 9 booked hours will be presented in an 8 hour workday with `1d 1h` and in an 9 hour workday with `1d`)*

+**I just get a blank report.
+What's wrong?**

+*This tool checks your personal worklog by comparing your username from the settings screen, with the worklog author name from the report.
+YouTrack seems to allow you to have a different username than the login name.
+Please make sure, that in your YouTrack profile, the login name is the same as your actual username*